jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 * has the card expired?
 * is the PIN correct?
-* is the amount I want smaller or bigger than what is in the account?
+* is the cash I want smaller or bigger than what is in the account?
 * will the withdrawal put the account above or below the daily limit for withdrawals?

 The :ref:`truth table` for if the :green:`right PIN` is entered, AND there is :green:`enough cash` in the account, AND it is :red:`NOT above limit` for daily withdrawals is

 ==================  ===================== ======================  ==================  =============
-PIN                 money                 daily limit             card expired        withdrawal
+PIN                 cash                 daily limit             card expired        withdrawal
 ==================  ===================== ======================  ==================  =============
 :green:`right PIN`  :green:`enough cash` :red:`NOT above limit`  :green:`expired`    :red:`DENIED`
 :green:`right PIN`  :green:`enough cash` :red:`NOT above limit`  :red:`NOT expired`  :green:`CASH`